ECF/kryo-serialization/README.md

 # Kryo serialization for Eclipse ECF

-This is an additional serialization module for Eclipse ECF  which uses the [Kryo framework](https://github.com/EsotericSoftware/kryo) to serialize and deserialize network messages used for remote invocation of OSGi Services.
+This is an additional serialization module for Eclipse ECF that uses the [Kryo framework](https://github.com/EsotericSoftware/kryo) to serialize and deserialize network messages used for remote invocation of OSGi Services.

 An example demonstrating the setup and usage is provided.